 As one of the borough’s most charming neighborhoods, Little Italy in The Bronx (also referred to as the Belmont section or Arthur Avenue), should be on your radar.
-Since I consider myself an Italophile, needless to say, I felt like I had died and gone to Italian heaven when I visited this vibrant area of New York’s northernmost borough.
-In this guide to the “real” Little Italy in The Bronx, I highlight 10 of the many gems that make this neighborhood well worth the trip.
+Since I consider myself an Italophile, needless to say, I felt like I had died and gone to Italian heaven when I visited this vibrant area of New York’s northernmost borough with my BFF Heather.
+In this guide to the “real” Little Italy in The Bronx, I highlight some of the many gems that make this neighborhood well worth the trip.
 Do yourself a favor and go hungry!

 Borgatti’s Pasta, 632 E 187th St